 "I just wanted to say how much I appreciated your help as I come to terms with the death of my wife earlier this year.
 You provided exactly the support I needed to move forward.
 A big 'thank you' to you and your colleagues for being there for me, I'm sure, many others."

-What is Hospice at Home
+What is Hospice at Home?

 HospiceCare is not about the building, but more about the way we provide and deliver your care and support.

-HospiceCare is all about dignity, comfort and quality of life, whilst respecting your wishes and if your wish is to be cared for at home, then we aim to look after you and your family in a way which is meaningful and most important to you.
+HospiceCare is all about dignity, comfort and quality of life, whilst respecting your wishes and if your wish is to be cared for at home, then we aim to look after you and your family in a way that is meaningful and most important to you.

 How do I access the Hospice at Home service?

 You can refer yourself.